Positive Representations of Split Real Simply-laced Quantum Groups: Transformations of the representations

 \section{Transformations of the representations}

-In this section we derive the transformations of the actions corresponding to the change of wordings of the longest element $w_0$.
-First let us consider the quantum analogue of Lusztig's decomposition and its transformation.
+In this section we derive the transformations of the actions corresponding to the change of reduced word $\bii$ of the longest element $w_0$.
+First let us consider the quantum analogue of the Lusztig decomposition and its transformation.